VittorioParagallo/IALAB_2019-2020/clips/BikersCompanion/README.md

 **HOTELS**: models the knowledge base with the Hotels, the Towns, the Tourism types and the distances between towns.
 The rule `generate-hotels` does part of the reasoning process on the user requirements to assert `hotel-attribute` facts.
 This fact merges hotels data and user preferences while stores in the attribute `unknown-variables` all the user missing preferences.

 **MAKE-RESULTS**: defines templates to compute finals solutions and rules to offset doubled facts with lower certainty factor.
+These are:
-The rule `make-possible-combinations` generates, though combinatorics, all possible hotel time distribution sets.
+- `make-possible-combinations` generates, though combinatorics, all possible hotel time distribution sets.
+- `make-feasible-solutions` offsets all not feasible solutions and generates `alternative` type facts for the feasible ones.
+- `update-certainties-about-distances` updates the attribute `sum-certanties` for `alternative` facts according to computed trip distance, hotel booking nights and hotel certanty factors.
+- `print-results` prints on screen the resulting alternatives sorted by `sum-certanties` descend order.
+This sorting is implemented by the `sort` function thuough a comparator exposed from main module `rating-sort`).
+So the first 5 alternatives are printed and the user can shut-down the system or refine again the criteria.

 ## Heuristic
 We have implemented an **admissible heuristic**, which means that it is *never wrong for excess* and that it is *consistent* (or *monotonic*) for graph search applications.
 [Artificial Intelligence: A Modern Approach, S.J.
 Russel & P. Norvig]